alexbfree/thesis/src/chapter-7.md

 - _**Internal changes**_: changes in thinking, feeling, reasoning, understanding, attitudes or identity.
 - _**External changes**_: changes in actions, behaviour, interactions, structure, policy, technological capability, processes and the external environment.

-Similarly, desired changes can also be broken down into:
+At the same time, desired changes can be broken down into:

 - _**Individual changes**_: changes to individual thought or actions
 - _**Collective changes**_: changes to the thoughts or actions of groups of people together, or to the systems, practices and norms of society at large.

-These four dimensions of change form four quadrants representing different types of change, as shown in Figure 29:
+These two splits produce four dimensions of change, and form four quadrants representing different types of change, which are shown in Figure 29 and described here:

 - _**Individual/Internal (II)**_: This top-left quadrant represents changes to what individuals know and understand, and to how they think, feel and plan to take action.
 - _**Individual/External (IE)**_: This top-right quadrant represents changes to how individuals' relationships with others; acting (or being enabled to act) differently in their daily lives and when interacting within society.